<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 Um.
 Okay.
 But these could describe every single episode of the show.
 Jim gets into trouble in every episode.
 The whole show is about survivors encountering mysteries.
 These don't tell us anything.
 On purpose.
 I plead from my heart of hearts for this madness to stop.
 Honestly, don't even have a logline if this is what you're doing.

-The problem, of course, is that very often the one thing that would make a movie or show interesting enough to watch (or a reader to pick up the script), is some well-crafted information about, you know, what the story is actually about.
-Usually this is avoiding the Obstacle, the thing that comes after that big "But."
+The problem, of course, is that very often the one thing that would make a movie or show interesting enough to watch (or a reader to pick up the script) is some well-crafted information about, you know, what the story is actually about.
+Usually this is avoiding the Obstacle, the thing that comes after that big But.

-And THAT is the function of a good logline.
+And that is the function of a good logline.

 Share